SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ### Creating a new JNDI entry

-A local JMS object needs to exist as a starting point and information that is necessary to recreate it will be entered into the JNDI store.
+A local JMS object needs to exist as a starting point, and information that is necessary to recreate it will be entered into the JNDI store.
 The following example will take above `cf` and `queue` JMS objects and insert them into the external JNDI store.
 There will be an exception thrown if there is already an entry for that name.

 ```
 // ConnectionFactory